 JKLMN will provide $2,286,000.00 to Payson to be used for the construction costs of a new sports complex for Payson.
 The $2,286,000.00 provided by JKLMN shall be treated as a reserve or credit against the royalties to be paid by JKLMN under the terms of this Agreement.
 The amount of such royalty reserve credit shall be reduced monthly by the amount of the previous month’s royalties determined and applied as provided above until the $2,286,000.00 is depleted.
 At such time as the $2,286,000 credit has been depleted JKLMN will again pay royalties as follows: If in any said twelve (12) month period there has not been sufficient material removed from the Property to equate to a Royalty of $100,000.00, JKLMN agrees to pay Payson the difference between the Royalty charged and the sum of $100,000.00 (“Shortfall”).
 At the end of each annual period where there was a Shortfall, JKLMN shall be able to add the amount of the prior one-year material Shortfall to the current year and shall be able to extract the increased amount of material prior to paying additional compensation to Payson for any sum in excess of the $100,000.00 minimum. (ie. 2020 = $60,000.00 worth of materials extracted.
 2021 JKLMN can extract $140,000.00 worth of materials before having to pay an additional amount above the $100,000.00 minimum).
 It is understood by the parties that royalties for such subsequent year shall be credited first to the Shortfall and then credited to the then current year Royalty.
 Payson shall provide JKLMN with monthly calculations of the royalties due and applied against the royalty credit reserve.
 The parties shall cooperate in an effort to ensure that both Payson and JKLMN are aware of total royalties earned and applied against the $2,286,000.00 credit.
 The parties also understand that at the end of ten (10) year term and the optional ten year extension, if the royalties paid for material extracted is less than the $2,000,000.00 up front payment, Payson is not required to refund the remaining royalty credit.
 JKLM shall fund and install scales at the landfill/mine site and City shall add $1,395,928.53 in credits against the payment of royalties.

+Payson will allow JKLMN to construct an additional small office building West of the new scalehouses at the sole cost and expense of JKLMN.
+When built, the office will be the property of Payson City.
+Payson grants to JKLMN the occupancy and utilization of the building for the duration of JKLMN’s lease and operation.
+At the conclusion of the lease agreement, JKLMN shall vacate the premises, including the scalehouses and the office building.
+JKLMN shall be responsible for submitting plans and securing the required permits to construct the small office building.